 EMI(LEGAL) - MISCELLANEOUS INSTRUCTIONAL POLICIES: STUDY OF RELIGION

-A district shall not require teaching and learning to be tailored to the principles or prohibitions of any religious sect or dogma.
-A district shall not adopt programs or practices that aid or oppose any religion.
+The District shall not require teaching and learning to be tailored to the principles or prohibitions of any religious sect or dogma.
+The District shall not adopt programs or practices that aid or oppose any religion.
 Epperson v.
 Arkansas, 393 U.S. 97 (1968) (holding unconstitutional a prohibition against teaching evolution); Edwards v.
 Aguillard, 482 U.S. 578 (1987) (holding unconstitutional a requirement that creationism be taught with evolution)

 [For information on student expression of religious viewpoints in class assignments, see FNA]

-In accordance with Education Code 28.011 and 19 TAC 74.36, a district may offer to students in grade 9 or above, and grant elective credit for:
+In accordance with Education Code 28.011 and 19 TAC 74.36, the District may offer to students in grade 9 or above, and grant elective credit for:

 An elective course on the Hebrew Scriptures (Old Testament) and its impact and an elective course on the New Testament and its impact; or